wrabit/computed_property/README.md

 # @computed_property

-`@computed_property` is inspired by similar concepts in Vue.js, Svelte, and Laravel Livewire.
-It aims to introduce computed properties to Python, allowing properties within a class to be automatically recalculated and cached based on their dependencies.
+`@computed_property` is inspired by similar concepts in Vue.js, Svelte, and Laravel Livewire to bring computed properties to Python, allowing properties within a class to be automatically recalculated and cached based on their dependencies.

 ## Concept